ewanc26/bluesky-gradient-banner/README.md

 # Sky Colour Gradient Image Generator

-This Python script generates a series of 24 images representing sky colour gradients at each hour of the day.
+This Python script generates a series of 24 images representing sky colour gradients for each hour of the day.
 Each image features a gradient transitioning from a specified sky colour to a monochrome shade, with a name overlaid in a contrasting colour.
-It is inspired by [@dame.is](https://bsky.app/profile/dame.is)'s blog post ['How I made an automated dynamic avatar for my Bluesky profile'](https://dame.is/blog/how-i-made-an-automated-dynamic-avatar-for-my-bluesky-profile).
-It is meant for the banner image rather than the profile photo because I prefer it.
+This project was inspired by [@dame.is](https://bsky.app/profile/dame.is)'s blog post ['How I made an automated dynamic avatar for my Bluesky profile'](https://dame.is/blog/how-i-made-an-automated-dynamic-avatar-for-my-bluesky-profile).

+While primarily designed for generating banner images, the script also supports creating profile images.

 ## Features

-- **Sky Colour Interpolation**: Smooth transitions between sky colours at different times of the day, based on hourly RGB values.
+- **Sky Colour Interpolation**: Smooth transitions between sky colours at different times of the day based on hourly RGB values.
-- **Monochrome Fade**: Each image has a gradient fading into a monochrome shade derived from the average RGB value.
+- **Monochrome Fade**: Each image has a gradient that fades into a monochrome shade derived from the average RGB value of the sky colour.
-- **Image Generation**: Automatically generates 24 images (one for each hour) if they do not already exist.
+- **Image Generation**: Automatically generates 24 images (one for each hour) if they do not already exist in the output folder.
-- **Text Overlay**: Displays the project's name in a contrasting colour over each image.
+- **Text Overlay**: Displays the project's name in a contrasting colour overlaid at the centre of each image.

 ## Requirements